Chery: Chery Holding establishment

 Chery started early in producing electric vehicles (EVs) by introducing its first EV in 2009, which is an electrified version of the original Chery QQ.
 The company established an EV division called Chery New Energy in 2010.
 Following this, Chery released the Chery eQ in 2014, an EV variant of the second-generation QQ, and later launched the eQ1 in 2016.
+In December 2015, Chery produced its five-millionth vehicle, becoming the first Chinese automaker to do so.
 The eQ1 went on sale in 2017, and became one of the most popular electric car in China until 2020, when rivals such as the Wuling Hongguang Mini EV became available.
 In June 2021, Chery produced its 200,000th eQ1.

 Rapid growth period

 Chery attempted to enter the US for the second time in February 2020, when the company struck a deal with a California-based dealership group HAAH Automotive to sell Exeed and Chery Tiggo models in the country by 2022.
 The vehicles were planned be rebranded as Vantas and T-GO respectively, and would be assembled at an American plant using both domestic and imported parts.
 The plans were cancelled in mid-2021 as HAAH filed for bankruptcy.

 In 2021, Chery announced the "Double 50" strategic plan that aimed to export 500,000 vehicles and to achieve an export revenue of US $5 billion by 2025.
 The company ended up surpassing the plan by a large margin by exporting 937,148 vehicles in 2023.

 The company started entering or reentering markets in this period.
 Chery resumed operations in South Africa in late 2021 after years of absence.
 In 2022, Chery entered the Mexican market as Chirey due to trademark reasons, as Malcolm Bricklin held the rights for the Chery name in North America.
 Other markets entered in 2022 included Malaysia, Indonesia, and Turkey.
 Chery re-entered the Australian market in 2023, after briefly selling cars there in the early 2010s.
 Its Exeed brand started sales in the Middle East in 2022.

 In 2023, Chery launched four new brands and several new product lines.
 In April, it launched a new brand called iCar which mainly sells electric SUVs that targets young customers, and the Sterra electric product line (Exlantix for export markets) under its Exeed brand.
 The company also started a partnership Huawei under the Harmony Intelligent Mobility Alliance (HIMA), where Chery supplied HIMA with electric vehicles under the new Luxeed brand.
 Luxeed's first product is the Luxeed S7, which is the first car to have the Harmony OS 4 on board.